-The cost of providing charity care during the years ended December 31, 2013, 2012 and 2011, was \$7.5 million, \$8.4 million and \$7.3 million, respectively.
+The cost of providing charity care during the years ended December 31, 2014, 2013 and 2012, was \$7.3 million, \$7.5 million and \$8.4 million, respectively and is included in cost of services provided and goods sold.
 The cost of charity care is calculated by taking the ratio of charity care days to total days of care and multiplying by total cost of care.